avatar198/Doofi-stealer-discord-FUD/README.md

 -✅added fud crypter**
 # V2.2
 **-✅added autofills steal
--✅added wallets and crypto wallets steal**
+-✅added wallets and crypto wallets steal
+-✅added setup for ease of access**
 # Usage
 Download from 'Releases'
 Put in your webhook, select what functions you want to use and click *BUILD*